Carson Kelly Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.87 team ERA that ranks eighth among all league pitching staffs.
+- The Mariners have the seventh-ranked team ERA among all league pitching staffs (3.88).

+- Mariners pitchers combine to give up 115 home runs (1.1 per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.